kellenwiltshire/sish-form-mailer/README.md

 **Simple Self Hosted Form Mailer**

-A lightweight, fast, self-hosted alternative to services like [Formspree](https://formspree.io/).
+A lightweight, fast, self-hosted form backend for small developers.

-SiSH Form Mailer lets you create forms through a web interface and use them from any website.
-Each form is automatically assigned a unique six-character alphanumeric code, which becomes its API endpoint.

-**Create a form → Add the endpoint to your website → Receive submissions by email.**
+SiSH Form Mailer provides a simple way to add forms to websites without building or maintaining a custom backend.

+Create a form in the SiSH Form Mailer UI, get a unique six-character form code, and point your website at the generated endpoint.

+**No custom API routes.
+No third-party form service.
+Just a simple form endpoint you can host yourself.**

+---

-## Features
+## ✨ Features

-- 🏠 **Self hosted** — Your forms and submissions run on your own infrastructure.
+- 🏠 **Self hosted** — Run it on your own infrastructure.
-- ⚡ **Fast** — Submissions are saved to PostgreSQL before the request completes.
+- ⚡ **Fast submissions** — Submissions are saved to PostgreSQL before the HTTP request completes.
+- 💾 **Permanent submission storage** — Submissions remain available in the UI even if email delivery fails.
-- 📬 **Asynchronous email** — Email delivery happens after the submission has been saved.
+- 📬 **Asynchronous email delivery** — Email is sent after the submission has been persisted.
 - 👥 **Multiple users** — One installation can support multiple users.
 - 📝 **Multiple forms** — Each user can create multiple forms.
 - 🔑 **Automatic form codes** — Every form gets a unique six-character alphanumeric code.
 - 📧 **Per-user SMTP** — Each user can configure their own SMTP server and credentials.
-- 🎯 **Per-form destinations** — Each form can send submissions to its own target email address.
+- 🎯 **Per-form destinations** — Each form can have its own destination email address.
-- 🔒 **CORS protection** — Control which websites can submit to each form.
+- 🔒 **CORS protection** — Restrict which websites are allowed to use a form.
-- 🛡️ **Rate limiting & reCAPTCHA** — Protection for public form endpoints.
+- 🛡️ **Rate limiting & reCAPTCHA** — Protection for publicly accessible form endpoints.
-- 🐳 **Docker** — Deploy with a pre-built Docker image.
+- 🐳 **Docker** — Available as a pre-built Docker image.
 - 🐘 **PostgreSQL** — Persistent storage for forms and submissions.

 ---